Microsoft and unions: United States

 When Microsoft announced its intention to acquire Activision Blizzard in a $70 billion deal in January 2022, there was a pragmatic risk that Communications Workers of America (CWA) would oppose the acquisition if Microsoft did not recognize ongoing unionization efforts at Activision.
 The FTC raised antitrust concerns about the deal, so Microsoft hoped a labor neutrality agreement with CWA would make the pro-labor Biden administration less likely to oppose the acquisition.

-The labor neutrality agreement guarantees that Microsoft will not interfere with or oppose union organizing efforts.
+The labor neutrality agreement guaranteed that Microsoft will not interfere with or oppose union organizing efforts.
 The agreement originally intended to apply only to Activision Blizzard (pending its acquisition, which closed in October).
 After the acquisition was approved, the scope of the agreement was expanded to include ZeniMax Media, an existing Microsoft video game subsidiary.
+It expired 3 years later in October 2025.

 Following the acquisition, Microsoft inherited two smaller video game unions from Activision Blizzard subsidiaries Raven Software and Blizzard Albany, and has since voluntarily recognized 6 additional video game unions at both ZeniMax Studios and Activision Blizzard.
-Other unionization efforts at TaxSaver Software and Lionbridge were unsuccessful.